microsoft/ark/examples/llama/llama_example.md

 # ARK LLaMa Implementation Example

-This is an implementation of the LLaMa model using ARK.
-In this code, we have fully implemented all parts of the Transformer block, including the attention layer, RMSnorm layer and the feed forward layer.
+This code provides an example of the LLaMa model implementation using ARK.
+We have successfully implemented all parts of the Transformer block, including the attention layer, RMSnorm layer, and the feed-forward layer.

+# Cloning the Official LLaMa Implementation
-To verify the correctness of the LLaMa code implementation, you can first clone the official implementation of LLaMa by running the following command:
+To verify the correctness of the LLaMa code implementation, please clone the official implementation of LLaMa by executing the following command:

 ```bash
 git clone https://github.com/facebookresearch/llama
 ```

-Then, please install the dependencies of LLaMa official implementations and run LLaMa model according to the instructions in the official repository.
+Next, please install the dependencies of LLaMa official implementations and run the PyTorch LLaMa model according to the instructions in the official repository.

+# Verifying the Correctness of the ARK LLaMa Implementation

-You can run the following command to verify the correctness of the ARK LLaMa implementation:
+To verify the correctness of the ARK LLaMa implementation, please execute the following command:

 ```bash
 cd examples/llama